IINamelessII/MAKHROVYI/README.md

 ##### Flexible databases configuration
 It works with most major databases and allows using a database that is more suitable in a particular project, or even multiple databases at the same time

+##### There is Django REST Framework, powerfull Python lib for creating clear and cannonic RESTful API
+- The Web browsable API is a huge usability win for your developers.
+- Authentication policies including packages for OAuth1a and OAuth2.
+- Serialization that supports both ORM and non-ORM data sources.
+- Customizable all the way down - just use regular function-based views if you don't need the more powerful features

 ### Extra